Murthypsty0419/Multi-Modal-Predictive-Maintenance-Agent/README.md

 **sensor_node**: Runs a **LightGBM** model on real-time sensor data (temperature, vibration, pressure, flow, rpm) and uses **SHAP** for feature importance.
 Outputs a risk score and anomaly notes.

 **service_age_node**: Checks if the pump is overdue for scheduled maintenance based on operational hours and service logs.
-No ML model — logic-based check only.
 Flags overdue assets and appends to the anomaly query.

 **feature_node**: Detects historical outliers by comparing current sensor readings to baseline statistics from historical logs.
-No ML model — statistical comparison only.

 **manual_context_node**: Embeds the anomaly query using **BAAI/bge-large-en-v1.5** (local, SentenceTransformers) and retrieves the top-k relevant chunks from Supabase pgvector.
 The retrieved text is then passed to **llama-3.1-8b-instant** via the Groq API to extract structured diagnostic JSON (sensor thresholds, fault causes, warranty info).

 **vision_node**: Sends the pump image and manual context to **meta-llama/llama-4-scout-17b-16e-instruct** via the Groq API for multimodal analysis.
 Detects leaks, corrosion, cracks, and other visual faults.
 Appends findings to the anomaly query.

 **fusion_node**: Combines all modality risk scores using configurable weights.
-No ML model — generates a final risk score, status label (low/medium/high/critical), top signals, action items, and a human-readable explanation.
+Generates a final risk score, status label (low/medium/high/critical), top signals, action items, and a human-readable explanation.

 ---